 Reading articles and textbooks, scientific ones: By this I usually mean: reading paper books or reading PDFs.
 PDF is a terrible format, but it is the standard in academia, despite some perfunctory efforts get with e-book formats, or web pages or anything else, really.
 In the actually-existing scholasticism, few communiques are kindle-compatible, and generally if I convert PDFs to e-books the equations and graphs etc turn into 💩, thus many e-readers are only a solution for people who survive without equations or tables or graphs.

-Now, how will I read all those PDFs and annotate them without losing track?
+Now, how do I read all those PDFs and annotate them without losing track?
 Printing them on paper is the best reading experience, but it’s too heavy to carry about my current reading list of articles.
 And textbooks are too expensive in any case.

 Digital options, then!
 Bonus points if I can sync my annotations to my citation management software.
 More bonus points if I can also synchronise to a convenient e-reader so I don’t have to have my distracting laptop to hand in order to read every last thing.
 Bonus points if the solution involves not putting all my notes in some obscure opaque commercial database with no guarantee of existing next week.